ltheinrich/etopa/README.md

 # Etopa
 ### Time-based one-time password authenticator (2FA)
 Etopa is a two-factor-authentication app, which runs as a web server and can be accessed using a web browser or using an app.
 It is currently under development.

-## Kompilieren
-Requirements
- - Git
- - Rust
- - Cargo

-Clone Git repository
-> git clone https://github.com/ltheinrich/etopa && cd etopa

-Compile using Cargo
-> cargo build --release

-The executable is `target/release/etopa`
+If you want to contribute and encounter problems, feel free to ask me for help anytime.
+The setup is a bit complicated, so I haven't written an instructions page for contributors yet.